smokinjoe/hacker-zmags/README.md

 Once that counter hits zero, the application enters a request `IDLE` state.

+### In the case of errors

+Errors happen.
+Sometimes the connection cuts out or the request simply times out (a defined 30 second wait time).
+If such issues arise, the `err` action is dispatched and Redux handles modifying `requests.length` so that any requests are ultimately balanced out.

 ### Display the data

 Once the app has completed all the requests, the `request.state` becomes `IDLE` and the returned data is rendered on the screen for the viewer!

+In the case of incomplete data (due to errors), a quick check is performed.
+If the required data for display is incomplete, the entire row is ignored.

 ### Extas